nunores/Online-Handwrittten-Calculational-Mathematics-Recognition/README.md

 ### Ubuntu

-These instuctions assume the usage of the Ubuntu distribution and that __npm is installed__.
+These instuctions assume the usage of the Ubuntu distribution and that npm is installed.

 #### 1. Clone the repository: